mrugankray/Big-Data-Cluster/README.md

 hive-server container houses an ssh server.
 [SSHOperator](https://airflow.apache.org/docs/apache-airflow-providers-ssh/stable/_api/airflow/providers/ssh/operators/ssh/index.html) in Airflow may be used to log into the hive server and run a Sqoop job.
 To login to hive-server from airflow, set Host to `hive-server`, Username to `root` & Password to container's password while creating a ssh connection in Airflow.

-Below is the command to set password in the container.
+Below is the command to set password in a container.
 ```sh
 passwd root
 ```